kerry-he/qics/docs/source/examples/index.rst

     .. grid-item-card:: Quantum key distribution
         :link: qrep/qkd.html

-        How to can compute the quantum key rate for a given quantum cryptographic protocol.
+        How to compute the quantum key rate for a given quantum cryptographic protocol.

     .. grid-item-card:: Nearest matrix